Pyroan/Unilang/README.md

 And sure it would be nice if codepoints made _sense_ but that would make this a lot harder so.
 Really part of this project is writing something that compiles to this.

 ## BASE OPS

-### Integer Literals
-- **num** - Push the given digit onto the stack.
-Crap that means 0 and f are equivalent and so are 1 and t

 ### Math
 - **sum** - Pop the top two items off the stack, add them, and push the result